JuanMMontoya/WDRL-ext/README.md

 This is an extension of the original paper that you can download [here](http://www.scitepress.org/PublicationsDetail.aspx?ID=0bLGtol9A6g=&t=1).

 In this new version,
-we developed the idea to try to turn the wide component off and on again.
+we developed the idea to turn the wide component off and on again.
 This creates replays for both a pure DQN and a WDQN and thus forces the deep component to work independently (namely when the wide component is switched off).